 Long-Term (Operational) Emissions.
 Long-term air emission impacts are those associated with stationary sources and mobile sources related to any change caused by a project.
 The project would produce minimal stationary sources emissions.
 The project is compatible with the surrounding development and is permitted by the community plan and zone designation.
-Based on the scope of constructing a new three-story single- family dwelling, detached garage, and pool, project emissions over the long-term are not anticipated to violate any air quality standard or contribute substantially to an existing or projected air quality violation.
+Based on the scope of constructing a new multi-family residential dwelling project, project emissions over the long-term are not anticipated to violate any air quality standard or contribute substantially to an existing or projected air quality violation.
 Impacts would be less than significant, and no mitigation measures are required.